scottyjhuang/top_uk_youtubers_2024/README.md

 ## Key feature Analysis

 Below are the key features that determine top Youtuber in the UK.
 They are important in generating ROI for the internal customer.
+For the top 3 YouTuber of the each key feasure we will calculate the ROI of product placement, sponsored video series, and Influencer marketing.
 - subscribers
 - total views
 - videos uploaded